Rethinking the Backdoor Attacks' Triggers: A Frequency Perspective: Frequency Artifacts

 We examine the DCT spectrum of the following triggers: \textit{BadNets white square trigger} (BadNets) \cite{gu2017badnets}, \textit{Trojan watermark} (Troj-WM) \cite{liu2017trojaning}, \textit{Trojan square} (Troj-SQ) \cite{liu2017trojaning}, \textit{hello kitty blending trigger} (Blend) \cite{chen2017targeted}, \textit{nature image contains semantic information as the trigger} (Nature) \cite{chen2017targeted}, \textit{$l_2$ norm constraint invisible trigger} ($l_2$ inv) \cite{li2019invisible}, \textit{$l_0$ norm constraint hidden trigger} ($l_0$ inv) \cite{li2019invisible}, and \textit{GAN generated fake facial character as the trigger} (GAN-Tri) \cite{sarkar2020facehack}.
 This set of triggers encompasses the two general ideas of designing triggers in existing works: patching visible patters of commonplace objects and injecting invisible perturbations.

 Figure~\ref{fig:frequency} compares the frequency spectrum between clean images and the images patched with different triggers.
-The two heatmaps are generated by data sampled from CIFAR-10 (small-input-space) and PubFig (large-input-space).
-We omit $l_2$ inv and $l_0$ inv triggers for PubFig by following the same settings of~\cite{li2019invisible} and acquire the optimal fooling results focused on small-input-spaces.
+The two heatmaps are generated with data sampled from CIFAR-10 (small-input-space) and PubFig (large-input-space).
+We follow the same settings of~\cite{li2019invisible} and omit $l_2$ inv and $l_0$ inv triggers for PubFig.
+We acquire the optimal fooling results focused on small-input-spaces.
 We omit GAN-Tri for CIFAR because its small input space does not allow effective trigger generation based on GANs.

 The left-most heatmaps from Figure \ref{fig:frequency} represent the DCT spectrum over clean data.
 Multiple classic studies~\cite{burton1987color, tolhurst1992amplitude} have observed that the average spectra of natural images tend to follow a $\frac{1}{f^\alpha}$ curve, where $f$ is the frequency along a given axis and $\alpha \approx 2$.
-Similar to previous findings, our results show that the low frequencies contribute the most to the image, and the contribution gradually decreases as we move towards higher frequencies.
-Intuitively, since colors mainly change gradually in images, sudden changes in pixel values (e.g., edges in images) are scarce, low-frequency components dominate the frequency spectrum of clean data.
+Similar to previous findings, our results show that the low frequencies contribute the most to the image, and the contribution gradually decreases towards higher frequencies.
+Intuitively, since colors mainly change gradually in images and sudden changes in pixel values (e.g., edges in images) are scarce, low-frequency components dominate the frequency spectrum of clean data.

 However, in comparison to the spectrum of clean images, images patched with different triggers all contain strong high-frequency components.
 We also evaluate spectral heatmaps for other datasets, including \textit{German Traffic Sign Recognition Dataset} (GTSRB) \cite{stallkamp2011german}, \textit{Chinese Traffic Sign Database}\footnote{http://www.nlpr.ia.ac.cn/pal/trafficdata/recognition.html} (TSRD) and the high-frequency artifacts of inserting triggers persist across these datasets as well.
 We will leave the results for these datasets in the Appendix.